Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Coffee

 While it may be essential to your day, a parrot can’t have a cup of coffee.
-Coffee isn’t just unhealthy for birds but outright toxic due to the caffeine.
+Coffee isn’t just unhealthy for birds but outright toxic due to its caffeine content.

 Caffeine belongs to a class of alkaloids called methylated xanthine.
 This compound stimulates the central nervous system, stimulating the heart and muscles.

-Methylated xanthine harms parrots when ingested and can lead to tachycardia or a too-fast heartbeat.
-The increase in motor activity can have the following consequences:
+Methylated xanthine harms parrots when ingested and can lead to tachycardia or an elevated heartbeat.
+The increase in motor activity can lead to:

 • Seizures.